 - Darkwing Duck once tried to infiltrate the Fearsome Five's headquarters by pretending to be a flower delivery guy.
 Of course Negaduck hates flowers, so DW had to backpedal and change it to delivering skulls.

 - An episode of the 80s Teenage Mutant Ninja Turtles uses this trope as the basis of an episode.
-In a rare case of Genre Savvy, Shredder opens a pizza joint that specializes in weird pizzas, planning to stay in business until he gets an order for a pizza that only a mutant turtle could love.
+In a rare case of being Dangerously Genre Savvy, Shredder opens a pizza joint that specializes in weird pizzas, planning to stay in business until he gets an order for a pizza that only a mutant turtle could love.
 Then, he would follow the pizza to the Turtles' lair through a tracking device.
 The plan falls apart when he a) hires a disguised Michelangelo, and b) the Rat King steals the tracking pizza.

 - In The Simpsons episode "Trash of the Titans", Homer gets backstage at a U2 gig by pretending to have a potato delivery.

 - In Batman Beyond, Terry pretends to be a pizza delivery boy in order to infiltrate Shreeve's laboratory.
 Shreeve is suspicious, but he lets him in.
 To be fair, Shreeve's initial suspicion is the classic "I didn't order any Pizza."
 Terry manages to get around this by pretending that he got the address wrong and now the price of the pizza has to come out of his own paycheck, so he might as well share the extra large pie.
 The letting him in is sympathy on Shreeve's part (Shreeve isn't a bad guy, just desperate for money for his funding, so he can understand why a pizza boy would stick it to the boss in his own small way).
 The suspicion came when Terry asked too many questions about the tech.